fzero/lhl-lectures/w3d5-sass/README.md

 ### Installation and usage

-SASS was originally written in Ruby, and the official way to install it is by using the `gem` command.
-Luckily for us, it was also made into a library that can be used from Node with [the `node-sass` package](https://github.com/sass/node-sass).
+SASS was originally written in Ruby, so the official way to install it is by using the `gem` command.
+Luckily for us, it was also made into a library that can be used from Node with the [`node-sass` package](https://github.com/sass/node-sass).
 This gives you a command-line tool to compile SCSS into plain old CSS.
 You can then add it to your `package.json` like so:

 ```json
 "scripts": {